 Cook a healthy lunch, this is one of the bonuses of working from home having your own fully stocked kitchen, so you don’t find yourself eating processed food.

 Go for a walk or do some stretches.
-The only downside from working from home is that it’s far too easy to sit and not move anywhere as you no longer have to walk to a station etc. Make sure you get some movement into your day!
+The only downside from working from home is that it’s far too easy to sit and not move anywhere as you no longer have to walk to a station, for example.
+Make sure you get some movement into your day!

 Set a time for your working day to end, and stick to it, so you don’t end up constantly in work mode.